-Three scenarios were considered in Kinesis' sector-based analysis of opportunities for a low emissions future:
+The 2016/17 Baseline aggregates FY 2016-17 consumption in the Inner West (see Sector-Based Emissions Baseline).
+Two scenarios were considered against the baseline in Kinesis' sector-based analysis of opportunities for a low emissions future:

-- 1. 2016/17 Baseline, which aggregates FY 2016-17 consumption in the Inner West (see Sector-Based Emissions Baseline). - 2.
-2036 Reference Scenario, which assumes growth in land use (dwellings and jobs as per Land Use Projections to 2028 and 2036) but with current energy consumption, transport use and waste generation intensities (e.g. kWh per detached dwelling or kWh per industrial job).
+- 2036 Reference Scenario, which assumes growth in land use (dwellings and jobs as per Land Use Projections to 2028 and 2036) but with current energy consumption, transport use and waste generation intensities (e.g. kWh per detached dwelling or kWh per industrial job).
 That is, the 2036 Reference Scenario consumption is calculated by multiplying the FY 2016/17 electricity and gas consumption, transport use and waste generation per job/dwelling by the number of jobs and dwellings in the Inner West in 2036.
-This scenario also assumes FY 2016-17 greenhouse gas emission factors (e.g. kgCO2-e per kWh) unless otherwise stated. - 3.
+This scenario also assumes FY 2016-17 greenhouse gas emission factors (e.g. kgCO2-e per kWh) unless otherwise stated. - 2.
 2036 Model Scenario, which explores the implications of existing and emerging policy interventions and technologies on sector-based emissions reductions in the Inner West region to 2036.
 The impact of these reduction opportunities has been modelled by modifying the consumption intensities or by modifying the greenhouse gas emission factors.